xbeat/Machine-Learning/README.md

 Encapsulation is a fundamental concept in object-oriented programming that bundles data and the methods that operate on that data within a single unit or object.
 It provides data hiding and access control, allowing you to restrict direct access to an object's internal state.

+## Balancing Model Complexity!
+Main Tendencies vs. Overfitting in Python

+Understanding Model Bias and Variance

+In machine learning, finding the right balance between model complexity and generalization is crucial.
+This balance is often described in terms of bias and variance.
+Let's explore these concepts using Python examples.

 ## An End-to-End Guide to Model Explainability in Python

 Introduction to Model Explainability